-The School inaccurately reported four student's enrollment data to ADE, which resulted in the School's ADM being overstated by 0.49.
+The School inaccurately reported eight student's enrollment data to ADE, which resulted in the School's ADM being overstated by 0.59.

 According to A.R.S. § 15-901, for a high school student to be reported as a 1.0 FTE, the student must be enrolled in at least four subjects which meet at least 123 hours annually each and total at least 720 instructional hours for the year.
 A student who does not meet these requirements is considered a part-time student and their FTE status must be reduced based on the number of actual instructional hours provided and courses enrolled.
-In addition, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn.
+In addition, according to ADE External Guideline and Procedures GE-17 and A.R.S. § 15-901, with the exception of pre-enrolled students, the enrollment dates for a student are the first day of actual attendance and the last day of actual attendance or excused absence.
+Finally, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn, and School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences (excused or unexcused) based on the number of instructional calendar days at their school and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
 However, the School did not always adhere to these requirements.
 Specifically, for the students that were sampled: